Fixtures

 After a slow start to the 2008–09 season, the Bruins went on to have the best record in the Eastern Conference and qualified for the playoffs for the fifth time in nine years, facing the Canadiens in the playoffs for the fourth time during that span, defeating them in four games before losing in seven games to the Carolina Hurricanes in the conference semifinals.

 In the 2011 Stanley Cup playoffs, the Bruins eliminated the Montreal Canadiens in seven games.
-On May 6, the Bruins swept the Philadelphia Flyers in four games to advance to the Eastern Conference Finals for the first time since 1992.
+On May 6, the Bruins swept the Philadelphia Flyers in four games to advance to the conference finals for the first time since 1992.
 Boston then defeated the Tampa Bay Lightning in seven games and advanced to the Stanley Cup Finals for the first time since 1990 to face the Vancouver Canucks, defeating them in seven games for the team's first Stanley Cup since 1972.
-The 2010–11 Bruins were the first team in NHL history to win a Game 7 three times in the same playoff run.
+The 2010–11 Bruins were the first team in NHL history to win a game 7 three times in the same playoff run.

 Following their Stanley Cup win, the Bruins lost Mark Recchi to retirement and Michael Ryder and Tomas Kaberle to free agency.
 The Bruins went on to finish second in the Eastern Conference with 102 points, winning the Northeast Division title, but losing to the Washington Capitals in the first round of the 2012 Stanley Cup playoffs in seven games.